-Admission into the Honors program is permitted only at the end of the second year (after completion of ★60).
-Final acceptance into the Honors program is dependent upon obtaining approval from a potential research supervisor prior
+Admission into the Honors program is permitted only at the end of the second year (after completion of $\star$ 60).
+Final acceptance into the Honors program is dependent upon obtaining approval from a potential research supervisor prior to August 7.

 Continuation in and graduation from the Honors Psychology program require a minimum GPA of 3.3 in the preceding Fall/Winter.
-Students are expected to take at least ★30 during the Fall/Winter of each year of study, including the first and second years.
+Students are expected to take at least $\pm$ 30 during the Fall/Winter of each year of study, including the first and second years.
 Exceptions to this requirement must be approved by both the Department of Psychology and the Faculty of Science.
-A minimum of ★48 (but no more than ★60) must be taken in Psychology.
-A minimum of ★72 in science courses must be taken.
+A minimum of $\pm$ 48 (but no more than $\pm$ 60) must be taken in Psychology.
+A minimum of $\pm$ 72 in science courses must be taken.
 A student's program of courses must be approved in advance each year by the Honors Psychology advisor.